Euphorbium/procoweble/README.md

 Second argument sets how many webpages should a producer try to get concurrently.
 Producer stores the sources of the links in rabbitmq queue.

 You can start consumer.py workers without any parameters `python consumer.py` .
-They will consume links form the queue, extract links from documents, and store the results in redis database.
+They will consume links form the queue, extract links from documents, and store the results in redis database set, so only unique links are stored.
-The key will be the link of the page and the value is every link found on that page, separated by a space.
 Only  http links are stored.

-Consumers also print results to stdout, and work even without redis.
+Consumers also print unique results to stdout, and work even without redis.